With vSphere Replication, you can recover virtual machines that were successfully replicated at the target site.

 - If you perform a synchronization of the latest changes, vSphere Replication checks that the source site is available and source virtual machine is powered off before recovering the virtual machine on the target site.
 Then vSphere Replication synchronizes the changes from the source to the target site.

-- If you skip synchronization and recover with the latest data available (e.g. if the source site is not available), vSphere Replication uses the latest available data at the target site.
+- If you skip the synchronization and recover with the latest data available, for example, if the source site is not available, vSphere Replication uses the latest available data at the target site.

-- Reconfigures the newly replicated virtual machine with the correct disk paths.
+- vSphere Replication reconfigures the newly replicated virtual machine with the correct disk paths.

-- Registers the virtual machine with vCenter Server at the target site.
+- vSphere Replication registers the virtual machine with vCenter Server at the target site.